◼︎ ANCiENT HISTORY

 • No homework Friday, weekends, holidays or breaks

-◼︎ 5G: A BIG YEAR FULL OF CHANGES
+◼︎ 5G: A YEAR FULL OF CHANGES

 ▶︎ Physical Growth & Hormonal Shifts